Languages, Literatures and Cultures, B.A.

 2. Students will be able to evaluate and discuss literary and cultural texts, or linguistic documents, and advance arguments effectively through strong writing and research skills.

-3. Students will be able to recognize and discuss the significance of the socio-political structures, and the intellectual and literary/or artistic contributions in the target culture and language sphere.
+3. Students will be able to recognize and discuss the significance of the socio-political structures, and the intellectual and literary/or artistic contributions and/or linguistic structures in the target culture and language sphere.

 4. Students will be able to recognize, describe, and reflect on the cultural practices that shape social interactions in the target culture.